 - attend at least 80% of all classes

-In the Flemish Region, some newcomers are exempted from the civic integration obligation:
+Some newcomers are exempted from the civic integration obligation in the Flemish Region:

 - citizens from member state of the European Union, the European Economic Area or Switzerland and their family members.
-This exemption does not apply to the family members and newcomers of Belgian nationality mentioned above.
+This exemption does not apply to family members of Belgians and newcomers of Belgian nationality mentioned above

-- Newcomers who have already obtained a civic integration attestation
+- newcomers who have already obtained an integration certificate

-- Newcomers who are not able to follow a civic integration path due to a serious illness or a handicap
+- newcomers who are not able to follow a civic integration path due to a serious illness or handicap

-- Newcomers who obtained an attestation or diploma in the Belgian or Dutch education
+- newcomers who obtained a certificate or diploma in Belgian or Dutch education

-The four last options for exemption do not apply to newcomers who are ministers of a religion in a local church or religious community recognized by the Flemish authorities.
+The four final reasons for exemption do not apply to newcomers who are ministers of a religion in a local church or religious community recognised by the Flemish authorities.

-If necessary, they are also guided to well-being and health facilities.
-The municipality gives them information about associations, sportive and cultural activities and facilities for young people in the vicinity.
+If necessary, they are also guided to welfare and health facilities.
+The municipality gives them information about clubs they can join, sports and cultural activities, and facilities for young people in the vicinity.